General Information About Neuroblastoma

 - Neuroblastoma is sometimes caused by a gene mutation (change) passed from the parent to the child.

-- Possible signs and symptoms of neuroblastoma include bone pain and a lump in the abdomen, neck, or chest.
+- Signs and symptoms of neuroblastoma include bone pain and a lump in the abdomen, neck, or chest.

 - Tests that examine many different body tissues and fluids are used to detect (find) and diagnose neuroblastoma.